-Just like the recent Korero article "Working for reconciliation between Israelis and Palestinians" (Korero, 21 Aug 2025), we need reconciliation in our churches as well.
-I think whoever was reading this Korero article and the linked resources is well prepared and ready for a next step to help, for example a good deed via donation.
-This Korero article was concluded with "Let us be a people who, grounded in Christ, seek peace, pursue justice, and extend grace - here in Aotearoa and to the ends of the earth." - what a wonderful phrase by Simon Martin.
+Just like the recent article "Working for reconciliation between Israelis and Palestinians" (Anglican Korero, 21 Aug 2025), we need reconciliation in our churches as well.
+I think whoever was reading this article and the linked resources is well prepared and ready for a next step to help, for example a good deed via donation.
+This article was concluded with "Let us be a people who, grounded in Christ, seek peace, pursue justice, and extend grace - here in Aotearoa and to the ends of the earth." - what a wonderful word by Bishop's Chaplain Simon Martin.

 So please - let us reconcile our faith according to Jesus' teachings.
-Let us be a good example for other churches, let us be a Good Samaritan, let us call all churches and people throughout the Diocese and throughout New Zealand for generous donations to support the starving people in Gaza.
+Let us be a good example for other churches, let us be a Good Samaritan, let us call all churches and people throughout the Diocese and throughout Aotearoa New Zealand for generous donations to support the starving people in Gaza.
 That will also display a strong message to help stop the evil blockade around Gaza on a political level.
 That is exactly what Jesus would do today.
 We are called to do more than the reflecting priest in Jesus' Parable of the Good Samaritan.
-Yes, we can be the Good Samaritan and make a huge difference, if we want to and if we take Jesus' teachings serious.
-Apparently, the situation in Gaza commands, that there's no time to be wasted.
-The Diocese might be helpful in pooling our donations and selecting trustworthy aid organisations in Gaza.
+Yes, we can be the Good Samaritan and make a huge difference, if we want to and if we take Jesus' teachings seriously.
+Based on all we know, the situation in Gaza commands that there's no time to be wasted.
+The Diocese and the Anglican Missions might be helpful in pooling our donations and selecting trustworthy aid organisations in Gaza.